ThinkDataEd/curriculum/docs/unit1/lesson7.md

 also about privacy issues and photo ethics when collecting and sharing data.

 ###**Materials:**
-1. Students’ own mobile devices (smartphone, iPod Touch, tablet)
+1. Students’ own mobile devices (smartphone or tablet compatible with iOS or Android)

 2. Access to App Store or Google Play Store in student devices to download [IDS UCLA app](../download/app.md)